nais/doc/docs/nais-application/migration.md

 # How to migrate from GitHub Container Registry (GHCR) to Google Artifact Registry (GAR)

-## Introduction

-This document describes how to migrate from GHCR (GitHub Container Registry) to GAR (Google Artifact Registry).

 ## Why migrate?

 GHCR serves as a container registry hosted by GitHub, but it has certain limitations, such as imposing strict rate